Congo-Balolo Mission: Early Congo activities

 The first party of volunteers left England in April 1889 and reached Matadi in August 1889, from where they trekked upstream to Stanley Pool.

-The society was given enough money to buy a sidepaddle steamer named the Pioneer, which was shipped to the Congo, arriving in December 1889.
+The society was given enough money to buy a side-paddle steamer named the Pioneer, which was shipped to the Congo, arriving in December 1889.
 The boat was then carried in sections to Stanley Pool where it was rebuilt and launched.

 By March 1891, first using the Henry Reed and then the Pioneer, the CBM missionaries had established stations.at Bonginda, Lulonga, Ikau and Bongandanga.

 During the years that followed many of the missionaries died of accidents or diseases such as malaria and sleeping sickness, to be replaced by fresh volunteers.
 Only six of the first thirty five CBM missionaries were alive by 1900.

 According to Fanny Guinness, "The basis of the Congo Balolo Nission is interdenominational, simply Christian and thoroughly evangelical.
 Members of any of the evangelical churches are welcomed as workers in it".

 However, the mission found some of the neighboring missions easier to work with than others.
 The CBM signed a comity agreement with the Mission Evangelique de l'Ubangi, but had difficulty reaching an agreement with the Disciples of Christ Congo Mission (DCCM), which had a rather different philosophy.

 An internal letter complained of the DCCM that "They have come into CBM villages, in some cases placing teachers and in other cases baptizing large numbers of natives without any reference to us".

 The missionaries arrived at a time of great stress.
-The Abir Congo Company of King Leopold II of Belgium was using brutal techniques to coerce the local population into producing rubber, slavery continued to exist and new epidemic diseases were causing considerable loss of life.
+The Abir Congo Company of King Leopold II of Belgium was using brutal techniques to coerce the local population into producing rubber, the slave trade continued, and new epidemic diseases were causing considerable loss of life.

 This disruption and apparent failure of the old systems may have made the people more receptive to the new message brought by the missionaries.

-The missionaries taught local people to spread the word, and these evangelists communicated their understanding of the bible in their own words.
+The missionaries taught local people to spread the word, and these evangelists communicated their understanding of the Bible in their own words.

 Many of the missionaries were from working-class backgrounds, and took pride in teaching their African students practical skills such as printing or carpentry.
 With these skills the CBM graduates were much in demand by the government.
 They were also at risk, in the eyes of the missionaries, from corruption by the loose standards of the larger towns where they went to work.

 The missionaries generally had a rigid view of right and wrong, condemning practices such as polygamy, immodest dress and lascivious dancing.
 On the other hand, they sometimes mocked Africans who attempted to imitate European ways too closely.

 Despite these handicaps, the missionaries succeeded in communicating the essence of their faith, which the local people adopted, adapted and assimilated.